the-blue-alliance/the-blue-alliance/docs/Developing/Development-Runbook.md

 ```

 If you have problems destroying your container via Vagrant, you can remove the container via Docker.

 ```
 $ docker stop tba
 $ docker rm tba
 $ vagrant up
 ```

-## Getting Data Locally

-There are a few ways to configure TBA to get data locally.
- 1. Bootstrap data from prod.
-When using the `local` datastore mode, go to `/local/bootstrap` and choose what data to import
- 2. Use the `remote` datastore mode and connect your locally running version to a production Google Cloud Datastore instance
- 3. Configure the necessary API keys and use the standard datafeed tasks

 ## Configuring the Development Environment